Kite Aerial Photography

 Table of Contents

-Digital KAP Canon Elph
+Introduction Canon Elph

 Canon Rebel Canon S70

-Tetracam
+Tetracam Nikon Coolpix

 Introduction

-During the past several years, we have employed several types of KAP rigs and cameras.
-Our original setup is a manual rig with a camera that takes pictures at preset intervals.
-Our other systems are state-of-the-art radio-controlled rigs built by
+During the two decades, we have employed several types of KAP rigs and cameras.
+Our original setup was a manual rig with a camera that takes pictures at preset intervals.
+Our other systems are state-of-the-art radio-controlled rigs built by Brooks Leffler, in some cases with our own modifications.
+And more recently we build our own camera rigs from kits and components supplied by

-Brooks Leffler, in some cases with our own modifications.
-All our rigs employ Picavet suspension systems (cable and pulley), and we use rechargable nickel-metal-hydrate batteries for dependable power in the field.
+brooxes.com.
+All our rigs employ Picavet suspension systems (cable and pulley), and we use rechargable nickel-metal-hydrate (NiMH) batteries for dependable power in the field.

 Digital KAP rigs

-Canon Digital Elph (2001-2006)
+Canon Digital Elph (2001-present)

 Image courtesy of B. Leffler (2001).

 We subsequently acquired the Canon PowerShot S230, which has a 2048x1536 CCD for 3 megapixel resolution, and we modified the radio-controlled rig to fit either version of the camera.
-Our results with digital KAP are quite satisfactory, and this camera has become our first to utilize for routine field work.
+Our results with digital KAP are quite satisfactory, and this camera quickly became our first to utilize for routine field work.
 Image resolution is comparable to 35-mm film for most purposes.
 The digital pictures are bright with good color balance and require little enhancement for display or printing.
-The digital capability means that pictures can be reviewed immediately after each flight to determine if the mission was successful.
+The digital capability means that pictures may be reviewed immediately after each flight to determine if the mission was successful.
 However, both these models suffered from relatively slow shutter speed, which resulted in a high proportion of blurry images.

-In 2006 we upgraded the elph series to the Canon PowerShot SD600, a six-megapixel camera with high shutter-speed capability (ISO 800).
+In 2006 we upgraded the Elph series to the Canon PowerShot SD600, a six-megapixel camera with high shutter-speed capability (ISO 800).
 We built a new cradle to hold the camera and added a sturdy frame with shutter trigger.
 This camera records a high percentage of sharp pictures.
 Photo date 4/06.

-Canon S70 (2005)
+Canon S70 (2005-2018)

 Canon S70 camera rig in flight.
 This rig is based on the robust titanium frame built by Brooks Leffler originally for a film camera.
 We constructed a new aluminium cradle to hold the S70 camera, and we added the gent360 to stop pan creep.
 Total weight of camera and rig is 28 oz (0.8 kg).
 Photo date 7/05.

-Tetracam ADC (2008)
+Tetracam ADC (2008-2009)

-The Tetracam Agricultural Digital Camera is designed to photograph green, red, and near-infrared portions of the spectrum, specifically 0.52 to 0.92 µm wavelength, at 2048 by 1536 (3 megapixel) resolution.
+The Tetracam Agricultural Digital Camera (ADC) is designed to photograph green, red, and near-infrared portions of the spectrum, specifically 0.52 to 0.92 µm wavelength, at 2048 by 1536 (3 megapixel) resolution.
 The camera employes a special lens to transmit near-infrared radiation, and blue light is excluded.
 The resulting pictures are false-color images: green appears as blue, red is shown as green, and near-infrared is red.

 Tetracam ADC.